x

 Tips:

-If you freeze compound butter, do it in small portions that will allow you to dose more easily and to limit losses since like any other frozen product, it can not be refrozen.
+If you freeze compound butter, do it in small portions to dose more easily and limit losses, since, like any other frozen product, it cannot be refrozen.

 Have a nice time spreading!